JoaoKshesek/new-portfolio/README.md

-This is my first personal portfolio.
+This is my first portfolio.
 Made with HTML, CSS and Javascript.